-Meanwhile Trane was recording Giant steps (1959).
+Meanwhile Trane was recording Giant steps (1959; see also here).
 On the album My favorite things (1960) they transform the title song “into a hypnotic eastern dervish dance” (for the live 1965 version, see here).
-And then came Live at the Village Vanguard (1962):
+And then came Live at the Village Vanguard (1962),

 including Chasin’ the trane and Softly as in a morning sunrise (Paul Berliner analyses a version of the latter in his brilliant Thinking in jazz, pp.689–708).